stefanuros/TTCServiceAlerts/README.md

 Below are screenshots of the current state.

+Here is the link to the google play page for it: https://play.google.com/store/apps/details?id=com.StefanU.ttc_service_alerts&hl=en

 ## Future Plans

 The current stage is finishing off the initial version of the app.
 This version